 Stage 2: The White forms

-The formation of the egg whites takes your hen 4+ hours to complete.
-As the yolk leaves the ovary and travels through the oviduct it can be fertilized by a rooster.
+The formation of the egg white takes your hen 4+ hours to complete.
+As the yolk leaves the ovary and travels through the oviduct, it can be fertilized by a rooster.
 An unfertilized egg is known as a blastodisc, a fertilized egg is known as a blastoderm.
-If you do not have any roosters the blastodisc will continue its progress in his absence.
+If you do not have any roosters, the blastodisc will continue its progress in his absence.
 The yolk (know known as a blastodisc or blastoderm) travels through the magnum and the isthmus sections of the oviduct.
-This is where most of the albumen (egg white) forms around the yolk, a thin outer shell membrane holds everything loosely together.
-When you break open an egg you will notice white spiral things connected to the yolk.
+This is where most of the albumen (egg white) forms around the yolk, the thin outer shell membrane holding everything loosely together.
+When you break open an egg you will notice white spiral strands connected to the yolk.
 These spindles are called chalaza and attach the yolk to the shell.
 At this point the blastodisc resembles an egg missing the outer shell.

 Stage 3: The Eggshell